algarv/SLAM-From-Scratch/nuslam/README.md

 #### EKF SLAM With Realistic Sensor Data (initially unknown landmark locations)

 ![SLAM Demo](img/data_assoc.png)

+This image similarly shows 4 representations of the state.
+The red is the same ground truth as the first image, but the yellow now varies slightly as it is an estimation of the landmark locations from LiDAR range data.
+The blue behaves similar because it is indifferent to the landmarks, but the green may not perform as well if the landmark estimation is not reliable.

 Red: The state of the simulated real-world